 Let’s explore an interesting way on how to deal with negative emotions.
-You remember all the warning systems that come with gadgets like your mobile phone, your computer, or your car that warn you about dangers like overheating, low batteries, or no fuel?
+You remember all the warning systems that come with gadgets like your mobile phone, or your car that warn you about dangers like low battery, or no fuel?

 Your negative emotions work the same way.